vanbexlabs/vancouver-charity-drive/README.md

 ### 1. Get whitelisted

-To get whitelisted, pleasecContact patrick@vanbex.com.
+To get whitelisted, please contact patrick@vanbex.com.
 Please include for which company you work for, the Ethereum address that will be used for pledging and a phone number where we can reach you.
 A short phone call will ensue to validate all details.
 From there, we will whitelist the address.

 ### 2. Create a pledge